- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Partial Hospitalization Program (PHP)

 Partial hospitalization programs are a step down from inpatient treatment.
-They represent a hybrid model of care, which allows the patient to live and sleep at home, but still requires them to participate in a substantial amount of treatment.
+They represent a hybrid model of care, which allows the patient to live and sleep at home but still requires them to participate in a substantial amount of treatment.

 Intensive Outpatient Program (IOP)

-During this time, patients live and sleep at home, and are only expected to attend a few sessions per week, for shorter durations.
+During this time, patients live and sleep at home and are expected to attend only a few sessions per week for shorter durations.
 This gives many people the time to start taking on more social responsibilities, such as work or school, and to test out the new skills they’ve been learning outside of a treatment setting.

 Virtual treatment